-This guide was written specifically for Veterans and active duty military personnel receiving care through the Department of Veterans Affairs and Department of Defense Healthcare Systems, but the information gathered includes experiences of civilian amputees as well.
+This guide was written specifically for Veterans and active duty military personnel receiving care through the Department of Veterans Affairs and Department of Defense Healthcare Systems, but the information gathered includes civilian experiences with amputation.
 The hope is that this content can benefit anyone living with upper limb amputation as well as caregivers and clinical providers.